Arien Mack, Editor

 The editor of Social Research, Arien Mack, and I both thought that it would be appropriate and of interest to begin this issue with a hitherto unpublished selection of Hannah Arendt’s writing that immediately followed the publications of The Origins of Totalitarianism… The main body of this issue of Social Research is made up of papers delivered at two conferences that marked the 50th anniversary of the publications of The Origins of Totalitarianism.

-Roy Tsao The Three Phases of Arendt's Theory of Totalitarianism This essay traces the three distinct phases of Arendt’s thought on Nazism and Bolshevism that correspond to the three successive phases of The Origins of Totalitarianism’s composition: her original, unabandoned theory of Nazi “race imperialism”; her first theory of totalitarianism; and the revised version of that theory.
-All three of these phases are in evidence in the text of The Origins of Totalitariansim as it stands.
+This essay traces the three distinct phases of Arendt’s thought on Nazism and Bolshevism that correspond to the three successive phases of The Origins of Totalitarianism’s composition: her original, unabandoned theory of Nazi “race imperialism”; her first theory of totalitarianism; and the revised version of that theory.
+All three of these phases are in evidence in the text of The Origins of Totalitarianism as it stands.
 For this reason, a clarification of the differences between them can serve to account for the incongruities in the book’s overall contents and organization.
 Consideration of each of the three phases in turn allows for a more precise understanding of the aims and structure of Arendt’s arguments in each.

 The article focuses on how Hannah Arendt described totalitarianism in her book The Origins of Totalitarianism.
 The concept of totalitarian regimes of Adolf Hitler in Germany and Josef Stalin of the Soviet Union is discussed.
 The reason for the difficulty of understanding totalitarianism is tackled.
 Arendt insists that totalitarianism made clear the uselessness of causality as a category of historical thought and exploded the standards of political judgment insofar as they are grounded in traditional moral and legal principles.